-Many inexperienced businessmen become very easily attached to the first option that they like, and will look for a shortcut with the due diligence because they want to close the sale as fast as possible.
-This may happen because they have been searching for a long and are tired of the negotiation; they are ready to be done and they do not want to think of the possibility of having to start over.
-However, this moment calls for calm and objective actions, conducted through a thorough and rigorous revision.
+Many inexperienced entrepreneurs tend to easily accept the first option they find and will look for a shortcut with the due diligence phase because they want to close the deal as fast as possible.
+This may happen because they have been looking for a company for a long time and are weary of negotiating: and above all, they would not want to start the whole process all over again.
+However, the due diligence analysis requires calm and objective actions, conducted through a thorough and rigorous revision.
+It usually takes between four to eight weeks.

-In due diligence, there are three things that must be analyzed: the business, its finances and the relevant contracts.
+In due diligence, there are three areas that must be analyzed: the business, its finances and its contracts.

-Buying a business is a long process, accompanied by intense emotions of breakdowns and crisis, in which you start feeling as though the sale agreement will fall through.
-The advisors that have participated in numerous sales know it’s a matter of tenacity, of patience and of finding creative formulas that will get the process back in motion until the objective is fulfilled.
-If you are looking for a business to reinforce yours, do not hesitate to contact us!
+Buying a business is a long and arduous process, accompanied by intense emotions.
+The advisors that have participated in numerous M&A transactions know it is a matter of perseverance and patience.
+Finding creative formulas also accelerates the process until the objective is fulfilled.
+If you are looking for a business to reinforce yours, do not hesitate to contact our team of experienced advisors.